algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Technical.md

 ## Assumptions

-The successful execution of the Pac-Man Game project relies on the following assumptions:
+The successful execution of the Pac-Man® Game project relies on the following assumptions:

 **Team Expertise:**